…while we are here, lets celebrate some group news!

 April 16 – 20, 2018

 Graduate student Maren Mossman attended the Coherent Control of Complex Quantum Systems (C3QS) workshop at OIST in Okinawa, Japan.
-She presented her work into the generation of quantum turbulence in an elongated BEC.
+She presented her work on the generation of quantum turbulence in an elongated BEC using a quantum mechanical piston.

 April 11, 2018